Sanxkar06/Multi-ai-studio/README.md

-# AI Council MCP Server
+# Multi-AI-Studio

 > **Multi-AI Consensus Tool**: Query multiple AI models in parallel, synthesize responses for better accuracy, and reduce AI bias through ensemble decision-making.

-AI Council is a powerful MCP (Model Context Protocol) server that harnesses the "wisdom of crowds" by consulting multiple AI models simultaneously.
+Multi-AI-Studio is a powerful MCP (Model Context Protocol) server that harnesses the "wisdom of crowds" by consulting multiple AI models simultaneously.
 Get more reliable, comprehensive answers by combining insights from OpenAI, Claude, Gemini, and any OpenAI-compatible API.

-## ✨ What is AI Council?
+## ✨ What is Multi-ai-studio?

-AI Council transforms how you interact with AI by:
+Multi-AI-Studio transforms how you interact with AI by:

 - **🔄 Parallel Processing**: Queries multiple AI models simultaneously (not sequentially)
 - **🎯 Bias Reduction**: Uses anonymous code names to prevent synthesis bias